History of Berliner FC Dynamo (1989–2004): Crossroads, relegation and new sponsor (1999–2000)

-The 1999–2000 Regonalliga Nordost would be decisive, as the league was going to be dissolved after the season, with the German football league system being reduced to two divisions.
-The seven best teams in the 1999–2000 Regionalliga Nordost would be allowed to continue in the two remaining top divisions, and the winner would have the opportunity to participate in play-offs for the 2.
-Bundesliga.
-The remaining teams would be relegated to the NOFV-Oberliga.
-BFC Dynamo recruited goalkeeper Nico Thomaschewski, striker Thorsten Boer and midfielder Norman Struck from Union Berlin, and Dirk Rehbein from Tennis Borussia Berlin for the season.
-Both Boer and Rehbein had previously played for BFC Dynamo and FC Berlin.
-Jens Reckmann returned from Dynamo Dresden.
+BFC Dynamo recruited goalkeeper Nico Thomaschewski, striker Thorsten Boer and midfielder Norman Struck from Union Berlin, and Dirk Rehbein from Tennis Borussia Berlin for the 1999–2000 season.
+Thomaschewski became the new first-choice goalkeeper.
+Both Boer and Rehbein had played for FC Berlin at the beginning of the 1990s.
+Boer had even played matches for BFC Dynamo in the 1989-90 DDR-Oberliga.
+Jens Reckmann also returned to the club from Dynamo Dresden.
 The team was also joined by young forward Marcel Riediger from the BFC Dynamo U19 team.
-Marcel Riediger was the son of Hans-Jürgen Riediger and had played in BFC Dynamo since the age of eight.
-The squad now included several experienced players such as Jörn Lenz, Mario Maek, Heiko Brestrich, Thorsten Boer, Dirk Rehbein, Martino Gatti and Jens Reckmann.
+Marcel Riediger is the son of Hans-Jürgen Riediger and had played in BFC Dynamo since the age of eight.
+The squad now included several experienced players such as Nico Thomaschewski, Jörn Lenz, Mario Maek, Heiko Brestrich, Thorsten Boer, Dirk Rehbein, Norman Struck, Martino Gatti and Jens Reckmann.

 BFC Dynamo drew DSC Arminia Bielefeld from the Bundesliga as their opponent in the second round of the 1999-2000 DFB-Pokal.
 The team lost the match 0–2 in front of 2,399 spectators at Friedrich-Ludwig-Jahn-Sportpark on 7 August 1999.
-Their league season started well, with a 6–1 win at home against FSV Zwickau on the second matchday and a 1–0 win at home against Dynamo Dresden on the sixth matchday.
-BFC Dynamo was in second place in the league after the eighth matchday.
+Their league season started well.
+BFC Dynamo defeated FSV Zwickau 6–1 at home on the second matchday on 14 August 1999.
+Gatti, Rehbein, Riediger, Leo Maric, Lenz and Falk Jarling score one goal each.
+Riediger would score four goals in just the first five league matches, which was more than the entire 1.
+FC Union Berlin combined in the first five matches of the league season.
+BFC Dynamo then defeated 1.
+FC Dynamo Dresden 1–0 at home on the sixth matchday on 7 September 1999, with one goal by Boer.
+BFC Dynamo defeated 1.
+VFC Playen 1–0 at home on the eighth matchday on 18 September 1999 and was in second place in the league.
 However, then followed matches mostly without a win.
-BFC Dynamo was defeated 5-3 away by lower-table side FSV Lok Altmark Stendal on the ninth matchday.
+BFC Dynamo was defeated 5–3 away by lower-table side FSV Lok Altmark Stendal on the ninth matchday.
 The defeat was the start of a sharp decline in the league.
-The team met arch-rival 1.
-FC Union Berlin at home on the 12th matchday on 23 November 1999.
-The team lost 0-3 in front of 4,220 spectators at the Stadion im Sportforum.
+BFC Dynamo met arch-rival 1.
+FC Union Berlin at home on the 12th matchday on 23 October 1999.
+At the moment, the two clubs seemed world apart.
+1. FC Union Berlin led the league undefeated, while BFC Dynamo had lost the last three matches.
+1. FC Union Berlin had also been joined by München-based German film entrepreneur Michael Kölmel (Michael Kölmel), and no longer had any financial worries.
+BFC Dynamo lost 0–3 in front of 4,220 spectators at the Stadion im Sportforum.